Social Media Positioning transformed our brand from an industry footnote to a major player in one year.

 Brand Messaging storytelling

-- Reflected our audience’s values and pain points
+- Reflected audience pain points and values

-- Maintained consistent themes and messaging
+- Kept consistent themes and messaging

 - Collaborated with followers to co-create brand essence

-- Connected emotional elements with practical benefits
+- Connected emotions with clear brand benefits

 4. Leverage Platform-Specific Strategies